New Straits Times: JOM!

 Previously known as Travel Times, this weekly pullout on travel in Malaysia was first published in 1999 published in support of the government's Cuti-Cuti Malaysia campaign.
 It became the Malaysian weekly newspaper pullout dedicated to publishing travel and travel-related news and features and has remained till this day Malaysia's only weekly travel newspaper pullout dedicated to tourism.
 The first issue was released on 6 October 1999 and the first weekly issue was released on 2 October 2000.
 It was published every Wednesday when it started, and it was published on Tuesdays until 23 February 2010 as "Travel".
 Starting in March 2010, it has been incorporated and merged into the Life & Times section.
 The travel section now appears on Thursdays and is known as JOM! meaning Let's Go! in the Malay language.
 This new title is chosen to basically urge travellers to go out into the world and experience all its wonders.

-Business Times
+The Business Times

-The paper has incorporated the Business Times starting 1 June 2002, expanding its business section and increasing its appeal among businessmen.
+The paper has incorporated The Business Times starting 1 June 2002, expanding its business section and increasing its appeal among businessmen.
 Prior to 1976, this is also the business section's name of the New Straits Times.
-Not to be confused with the Singaporean newspaper of the same name.
+It is not to be confused with the Singaporean newspaper of the same name.